Recently we bought two leather couches.

 I don't think anyone would ever say this would be a good design feature but we were desperate and for some reason we had a lot of heavy duty black plastic - don't ask me why - the shed is a place I rarely venture.

-The black plastic covers still needed to be put onto the couch so still a bit of a hassle.
+The plastic covers had to be put on the couch each night so still a bit, a big bit, of a hassle.
 Also they did tend to slip a bit so the next step was to attach some lead sinkers (the fishing type) to strategic points so that the cover could stay in place weighted down by the sinkers.

 Now, it's starting to get really silly.